istaari/Leetcode/DSA_NOTES.md

     - When target is found for last occurrence, move `left = mid+1`

-- Floor and Ceil of a number in a sorted array.
+- Floor and Ceil of a number in a sorted array

     - If `target > mid`, then ` floor = mid and low = mid + 1`
     - If `target < mid`, then ` ceil = mid and high = mid - 1`